jfrogren/old-bibnotes/world2018housing.md

 disability and housing accessibility: implications for sub-national areas in the United States.
 Housing Studies.
 2012;27:2:252−66.

+380. Petersson I, Lilja M, Hammel J, Kottorp A. Impact of home modification services on ability in everyday life for people ageing with disabilities.
+Journal of Rehabilitation Medicine.
+2008;40(4):253−60.

 393. Heywood F. The health outcomes of housing adaptations.
 Disability & Society.
 2004;19(2):129−43.